thetestgame/thetestgame/README.md

 I'm a hobbiest game developer and professional Web and Data Visualization Developer based in De Pere, Wisconsin.

-Since 2004 at the age of eight I've been living and breathing software development, progressively building and expanding my skillset.
+Since 2004 I've been living and breathing software development, progressively building and expanding my skillset.
 Creating everything from video games to distributed networking solutions and AR/VR marketing applications.
 I've had the chance to immerse myself in many different works and projects in the last 16 years, helping to make this world a little better through design & code.

 <img src="https://raw.githubusercontent.com/thetestgame/thetestgame/master/images/emotes/coffee.png" width="150" align="right">